SGDInstitute/apollo/content/collections/pages/mblgtacc/sponsorship-packages.md

         content:
           -
             type: text
-            text: 'In October 2022, the Midwest Institute for Sexuality and Gender Diversity alongside a coalition of students from Midwest universities will host the 30th annual Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) in Columbus, Ohio.'
+            text: 'For over three decades, the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) has brought together queer and trans+ college students, staff, and community.'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
+            text: 'We’re thrilled to host our 31st annual gathering in Lexington, Kentucky, a partnership between the University of Kentucky, VisitLEX, and a dedicated host committee of students and advisors.'
+      -
+        type: paragraph
+        attrs:
+          textAlign: left
+          class: null
+        content:
+          -
+            type: text
-            text: 'Through a mix of workshops, keynotes, entertainment, and social activities, over 2,000 queer and trans+ college students, faculty, staff, and community members come together to learn and grow through the knowledge and experiences of others.
-To date, MBLGTACC is America’s largest and oldest continuously-held conference for queer and trans+ college students.
+            text: 'Through a mix of workshops, keynotes, entertainment, and social activities, over 2,000 attendees come together at MBLGTACC to learn and grow through the knowledge and experiences of others.
+To date, it is America’s largest and oldest continuously-held conference for queer and trans+ college students.
 And it remains proudly student-run.
-This year’s theme is “Limitless: Queer Activism of the Future.”'
+This year’s theme is “Queer Joy as Our Lasting Legacy."'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             text: 'MBLGTACC is an invaluable opportunity to network with the Midwest’s future leaders, and to contribute resources to connect with and provide educational programming for queer and trans college students, advisors, and higher education colleagues in the Midwest and beyond.'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text